 Or, if you favor another long drive, check out the 32.5-mile Rustic Road 74 in Florence County through the Chequamegon-Nicolet National Forest.
 Two more rustic roads in this region that travel through the splendor of this national forest are Rustic Road 34 in neighboring Forest County and Rustic Road 113 further to the west in Oconto County.

 On the 11.7-mile Rustic Road 60, you’ll wind through the Northern Highland/American Legion State Forest’s dense stands of hardwood and evergreens, between sparkling Northwoods lakes, and past a long-ago logging camp and old saw mill.

-The highlight of this 14-mile drive is the rolling farmland, with autumn-splashed wooded hills as a backdrop, but this agricultural tour has plenty of color of its own!
+The highlight of Rustic Road 47's 14-mile drive is the rolling farmland, with autumn-splashed wooded hills as a backdrop, but this agricultural tour has plenty of color of its own!
 Shawano County hails itself as Wisconsin’s barn quilt capital, and for good reason – you’ll see more than 300 of these vibrant squares decorating the area’s well-preserved barns.